 — Circa Las Vegas (@CircaLasVegas) June 22, 2020

-Promotional videos presaging the debut of the first bespoke resort undertaken in downtown Las Vegas since 1980 leave no doubt that Circa in particular (and Stevens’ properties in general) wish to provide a through-line from the allure of vintage Las Vegas mystique and what a modern version of the city can be, right back where it all began on Fremont Street.
+Promotional videos presaging the debut of the first bespoke resort undertaken in downtown Las Vegas since 1980 leave no doubt that Circa in particular (and Stevens’ properties in general) wish to provide a through-line from the allure of vintage Las Vegas mystique to what a modern version of the city can be, right back where it all began on Fremont Street.

-Stevens isn’t included in a montage on one with the likes of Jackie Gaughan, Benny Binion and Jack Boyd, but the virtues espoused by the narrator — the willingness to “put skin in the game” — make the connection for the increasingly rare independent operator.
+Stevens isn’t included in a montage with the likes of Jackie Gaughan, Benny Binion and Jack Boyd, but the virtues espoused by the narrator — the willingness to “put skin in the game” — make the connection for the increasingly rare independent operator.

 “Derek Stevens is a true salesman for his company and for the destination.
 In a time with limited interaction, he brings a fresh voice to the conversation that puts a face on the property by providing it the personality that Circa will exhibit,” Brendan Bussmann, director of government affairs for Global Market Advisors, told PlayUSA.
 “Las Vegas has been about personalities from its inception, and Mr. Stevens is no exception to that.
 This is the first time in a while that you have seen a property developed with someone that wants to be the face of the property and ushering in a new era for Downtown Las Vegas.”